orbs-network/posv2-contracts-deployment-migration/README.md

 Typically, `importDelegations()` should be used for the initial import, and `initDelegation()` should be used to update delegations that changed since the first import.

 Regardless of the flow selected (initDelegaiton/ importDelegations), the script start by listing all stake holders an v1 delegations to construct a list of delegations to import and addresses which need `refreshStake()`.
 It then filters out delegations that are already present in the v2 delegations contract.
-It also takes care of guardian address conversion (see TODO).
+It also takes care of guardian address conversion as defined by [this contract](https://etherscan.io/address/0xd2abc20b2a7bfdf4c7e126a669d2c43293845c7d).
 Additionaly it cancels any v1 delegation done by a guardian, to make sure guardians are self delegated.
 The final lists of delegations are stored in `delegations-migration/migrationSnapshot.json` and can be used later in a second invocation of the script if needed (instead of rebuilding the list).

 Running instructions: